peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 #### Return Value

 The approximate arc length of this curve at the given U coordinate.
-(Type: Array.&lt;Number>)
+(Type: Array.&lt;number>)

  <a name='H3DU.BSplineCurve.clamped'></a>
 ### (static) H3DU.BSplineCurve.clamped(controlPoints, [degree], [bits])